For Women In Hip-Hop, Their Greatest Opponent Is Still Misogyny

 - Rapsody, who didn’t surrender to industry pressure, and remained authentically herself.

-kathy iandoli is a critically acclaimed journalist and author of the books God Save The Queens: The Essential History Of Women In Hip-Hop, Baby Girl: Better Known As Aaliyah, and the forthcoming Lil’ Kim memoir, The Queen Bee.
+kathy iandoli is a critically acclaimed journalist and author of the books God Save The Queens: The Essential History Of Women In Hip-Hop, Baby Girl: Better Known As Aaliyah, and the Lil’ Kim memoir, The Queen Bee.
 She is also a professor at New York University